 The initial, negligent handling of the coronavirus and official’s delayed response is analogous to the disasters that unfolded with the 1986 Chernobyl incident, and is severe enough that Xi should be worried.

 At 1:23 a.m. on April 26, 1986, almost exactly thirty-four years ago today, a routine test of the Chernobyl nuclear power station located in Kiev, Ukraine caused control rods to enter into the nuclear core.
-This created an unprecedented power surge that blew the 1,000 ton roof off of the reactor.
-The facility set fire, graphite chunks were dashed and carried across the air, and radiation began to spill out.
+This created an unprecedented power surge that blew the 1,000 ton roof off of the reactor and caused radiation to spill into the air for 10 days.

 At 2 p.m. on April 27th, some 36 hours later, Soviet officials finally proclaimed there had been an accident and began evacuating citizens for a “temporary” restabilization period.
-The next day, Swedish air monitors detected large amounts of radiation that was traced back to the USSR.
-Soviet officials falsely stated that “everything is under control.”
-Radiation, however, was rapidly spreading through the air.
+All the while, radiation was spilling so quickly that air monitors 2,577 km away in Sweden detected large amounts of iodine-131 the day after the evacuation.
+Despite this, Soviet officials falsely stated that “everything is under control.”
 People unknowingly carrying radiation on their bodies were migrating around the Soviet Union, with the government’s knowledge.

 Sophia Moskalenko, 10 years old at the time of the incident